 Skagit Valley (pronounced SKAJ-it like badge it) is located in Western Washington 65 miles north of Seattle, about 1 1/4 hours drive (without Seattle traffic).
 View map The tulip fields are located between Mt Vernon and La Conner, WA.

 Thousands of people flock to see the tulip, daffodil and iris fields annually in April.
 Peak bloom times vary each year.
-Daffodil and iris tend to bloom before the tulips.
-These photos were taken on a rare sunny afternoon at the end of an overcast April in 2011.
-This year’s peak tulip bloom was in the last week of April and continued into early May.
+Daffodil and iris tend to bloom before the tulips, usually by the end of March.
+April is normally the peak time for tulip blooms, sometimes continuing into May.
+Check the bloom status from the Tulip Festival.

 Article continues below video and photos…